Now that we have Green Curry Paste, let’s make delicious eats!

 Bring to a simmer over medium heat.
 Once simmering, add the lentils, coconut aminos (or tamari), coconut sugar (or maple syrup), and lemon juice and stir.

 Bring the mixture back to a simmer, and then reduce heat to low or medium-low and continue gently simmering for 15-20 minutes or until lentils are tender.
 Add lemon juice and stir again.

 Serve the dal as is or over rice of choice (I love white or brown rice, but it's also delicious over cauliflower rice).
 Garnish with lemon or lime wedges and cilantro (optional).

 *Sub up to half of the coconut milk with vegetable broth for a lower-fat option.

 *To shorten cooking time, you can sub the uncooked lentils for cooked, canned lentils.
 Simply rinse and drain 1 15-ounce (425 g // amount as original recipe is written // adjust if altering batch size) can lentils and add to the dish.
-Cook only as long as needed to warm the lentils and meld the flavors together - about 10 minutes.
+Cook only as long as needed to warm the lentils and meld the flavors together – about 10 minutes.

-*Nutrition information is a rough estimate for 1 of 4 servings without rice or garnish.
+*Nutrition information is a rough estimate calculated without rice or garnish.